Skip to contents

 bootstraps

 the number of samples to take at each time point.
-This will be rounded up to a whole multiple of the infectivity profile distribution length.
+This will be rounded up to a whole multiple of the infection duration distribution length.

 seed